aabccd021/bun3nix/README.md

 ## Supported dependencies

-Currently, only npm and GitHub dependencies are supported.
+Currently, only npm and github dependencies are supported.
 Contributions are welcome to add support for other sources!

 ```sh